Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 8. Spellcaster

-• Stand with your legs wide, knees slightly bent.
+• Stand with your legs wide and knees slightly bent.

-• Swing both dumbbells to one side and lift them up as though drawing a circle from hip level to above shoulder height.
+• Swing both dumbbells to one side and lift them up as if drawing a circle from hip level to above shoulder height.

 • Swing the weights to the other side, dipping down to your hip before raising them again.
 Keep repeating this motion.